 Each PHRC panel shall be composed of at least five (5) members with varying backgrounds to promote complete and adequate review of human-subjects research commonly conducted at the institutions.
-The membership shall include individuals with the necessary experience and scientific or scholarly expertise and knowledge of the local research context to review the scope of biomedical and behavioral research conducted at BWH, FH and MGH.
+The membership shall include individuals with the necessary experience and scientific or scholarly expertise and knowledge of the local research context to review the scope of biomedical and behavioral research conducted at BWH, FH, MGH, McLean and NSMC.
 The membership shall not include individuals who have responsibilities for negotiating grants or contracts with sponsors, or for developing the research enterprise through research ventures and licensing.
 Members shall include both men and women and members of minority groups.
 Each member shall have one vote and may have one or more designated alternates with similar scientific or scholarly expertise.
-Designated alternates shall be asked to attend meetings and vote when the voting member indicates that s/he does not plan to attend the meeting.
-Should both the voting member and designated alternate attend the same meeting, only one member shall vote.
-The other shall be recorded in the minutes as attending, but not voting.
+Designated alternates (alternate voting members) shall be asked to attend meetings and vote when the primary voting member indicates that s/he does not plan to attend the meeting.
+Should both the primary voting member and alternate voting member attend the same meeting and be present for review of the same research activity, only one member shall vote on the specific research activity under review.
+The other shall be recorded in the minutes as attending, but not voting on the research activity.